ch-stark/bry-blogs/acm/policy-templating-part2.md

 ~~~

 ## Enabling new capabilities with object-templates-raw
 A new capability was added to `ConfigurationPolicies` in RHACM 2.7.2 and 2.8; [objects-template-raw](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/governance/index#raw-object-template-processing).
-This new capablity allows you to use if statements, assign values to variables, and make use of ranges.
+This new capability allows you to use if statements, assign values to variables, and make use of ranges.

 All of the templating we have discussed to this point has been to return a string or a single value.  `object-templates-raw` supports advanced templating use-cases allowing a policy to generate YAML string representation.